 There is, generally speaking, a two-stage process: (1) making an ex parte application for leave to enforce; and (2) if leave is granted, staying enforcement for the purpose of giving the debtor an opportunity to apply to the court to set aside the order.
 The latter involves an inter partes hearing.
+Judgments on enforcement tend to be concise, showing that enforcement is a straightforward process (see for example, Neptune Wellness Solutions, Inc v Azpa Pharmaceuticals Pty Ltd [2021] FCA 676 and LLC Bryanskagrostroy v Mackies Asia Pacific Pty Ltd [2021] FCA 1180, where the judgments were 10 and 18 paragraphs, respectively).

+In HongKong Henson Industrial Ltd v Victorian Ferries Pty Ltd [2021] FCA 1450, the court accepted that the evidentiary requirements of Section 9 of the IAA to produce the original arbitration agreement were satisfied when either the full text of the arbitration agreement was contained in the original award authenticated by the arbitrator, or print-outs of electronic counterparts were contained in an affidavit deposing them to be true copies.
 11.4 What is the effect of an arbitration award in terms of res judicata in your jurisdiction?
 Does the fact that certain issues have been finally determined by an arbitral tribunal preclude those issues from being re-heard in a national court and, if so, in what circumstances?